Vissie2/tolgee-puller-rs/README.md

 A CLI that pulls your Tolgee resources.
 Basically [tolgee-puller](https://github.com/DutchConcepts/tolgee-puller) but written in Rust.

 > <sub>**Warning**
 > I'm new to Rust.
 Don't expect this to be of good quality.</sup>

 ## Getting started

 This crate is not published to any package manager.
-It can be ran using `cargo run` or by making `tolgee-puller-rs` available by adding the `target/release` directory to your system path environment variable.
+It can be installed by running `cargo install --path .`

 ## Usage